|HKUGAPS English Department

 Readers Theatre is a fun and interactive way for schools to promote a love of English and reading.
 By performing plays and stories with expression and enthusiasm, students develop their language skills, build confidence in public speaking, and cultivate a love of literature.
 This engaging approach can inspire a lifelong passion for reading and language.

 HKUGAPS is dedicated to instilling a passion for reading among its students and see the value of integrating supplementary library visits within different teaching units, such as the unit on jobs, whereby students are encouraged to explore books relating to various professions.
 Additionally, the school places a strong emphasis on equipping students with the essential library search skill.
 By providing students with these tools, HKUGAPS aims to cultivate a deep-seated love of reading that will endure well beyond their time at the school.

 With open-minded, life-long learners as their teachers, students learn and use English in a warm and safe environment.
 They become increasingly confident and highly participative through using authentic language in well-scaffolded tasks.
 As the students are applauded for effort, not simply achievement, they learn to accept failure as a natural part of learning and how to move forward with their learning using their Growth Mindset.

-As students’ reading and learning experiences become broader and more diversified, they see the value and the importance of English as a means of “learning across the curriculum” and that they acquire a tool not only for learning but also for understanding and communicating with people from other cultures.
+As students’ reading and learning experiences become broader and more diversified, they see the value and the importance of English as one of the means of “learning across the curriculum,” and that they acquire a tool not only for learning but also for understanding and communicating with people from other cultures.